conroywhitney/PeARL-stack/docs/getting-started.md

 defmodule MyAppWeb.TodoLive do
   use MyAppWeb, :live_view

+  # mount/3 runs when a user visits this page
+  # It's like "componentDidMount" but on the server
   def mount(_params, _session, socket) do
+    # Fetch all todos from the database via Ash
+    # The ! means "raise an error if this fails" (fail fast, don't hide bugs)
     todos = MyApp.Todos.Todo |> Ash.read!()

+    # assign/3 stores data in the socket's state
+    # This becomes @todos in your template
     {:ok, assign(socket, :todos, todos)}
   end

+  # render/1 returns the HTML template
+  # The ~H sigil is "HEEx" — HTML + Elixir
   def render(assigns) do
     ~H"""
     <.react